szczyglis-dev/py-gpt/README.md

 Allows `cwd` command execution. *Default:* `True`

-## Command: Google Web Search
+## Command: Web Search

 **PyGPT** lets you connect GPT to the internet and carry out web searches in real time as you make queries.

-To activate this feature, turn on the `Command: Google Web Search` plugin found in the `Plugins` menu.
+To activate this feature, turn on the `Command: Web Search` plugin found in the `Plugins` menu.

-Web searches are automated through the `Google Custom Search Engine` API.
+Web searches are provided by `Google Custom Search Engine` API and can be extended with other search engine providers (like e.g. Bing).
-To use this feature, you need an API key, which you can obtain by registering an account at:
+To use this provider, you need an API key, which you can obtain by registering an account at:

 https://developers.google.com/custom-search/v1/overview